 September Travel Tips

 September is a time when crowds thin out at children return to school.
-You'll have more of a chance to take in the sights in detail.
-Here are some tips to ensure you have a great time.
+You'll have more of a chance to take in the sights in detail., but follow a few tips to ensure you have a great time.

 - Touring Greece requires sensible shoes.
 In fact, the Greek government banned the wearing of spike heels at historic sites as they can cause damage to the ancient areas.